maelfabien/NLP_Summer_School-2021_Speech_Tutorial/ASR/README.md

 ### Download the pre-trained models beforehand

 Pretrained models --> [Drive Link - 0.9GB](https://drive.google.com/drive/folders/1tFp7usKJ0qIJ8ofuil9RgNm5lJ080hgc?usp=sharing)
+(The command below copies the zip file from the Downloads folder to your experiment folder.
+You could do this manually)

 ```bash
 cp Downloads/pretrained_models.zip .
 unzip pretrained_models.zip
 ```

 Here, you should have a folder called 'pretrained_models'.
-There are four files inside:
+There are seven files inside:
 - lm.ckpt: Language Model (checkpoint/model),
 - asr.ckpt: Acoustic Model (encoder-decoder)(checkpoint/model),
 - tokenizer.ckpt: Tokenizer used in LM and AM (checkpoint/model),
-- hyperparams.yaml: file with the hyperparameters of all these models + the beam-searcher decoder (params).
+- 3 hyperparams.yaml files: file with the hyperparameters of all these models + the beam-searcher decoder (params),
+- example.wav: a recording in case you are not able to use your mic to record your own voice.

 After this, you should be able to run the Notebook without any problems.